 13.1 In terms of section 116 (1) of the MFMA, a contract or agreement procured through the Supply Chain Management system must have a periodic review once every three years in the case of a contract or agreement that are longer than three years.

 15 IMPLEMENTATION AND REVIEW PROCESS

-This policy will come into effect on 1 July 2018;
+This policy will be effective from 1 July 20189;

 This policy will be reviewed at least annually or when required by way of a Council resolution.